gnarlyquack/dr-strangetest/README.txt

     $assertion, if not empty, is used on the first line.

-    $reason, if provided and not empty, is used on either the second or first line, depending on whether or not $assertion is empty.
+    $reason, if provided and not empty, is used on the second or first line, depending on whether or not $assertion is empty.

     If both $assertion and $reason are empty, the default message "Assertion failed" is used.

-    $detail, if provided and not empty, is used on either the third or fourth line and below, i.e., it's double-spaced after $assertion and/or $reason.
+    $detail, if provided and not empty, is used on the third or fourth line and below, i.e., it's double-spaced after $assertion and/or $reason.

 easytest\format_variable(mixed &$variable)